-In respect of trade receivables, the LLP applies the simplified approach of Ind AS 109, which requires measurement of loss allowance at an amount equal to lifetime expected credit losses.
-Lifetime expected credit losses that result from all possible default events over the expected life of a financial instrument.
+Trade receivances In respect of trade receivables, the LLP applies the simplified approach of Ind AS 109, which requires measurement of loss allowance at an amount equal to lifetime expected credit losses.
+Lifetime expected credit losses are the expected credit losses that result from all possible default events over the expected life of a financial instrument.